statisticsnorway/react-reference-app/README.md

 There is [documentation](https://create-react-app.dev/docs/title-and-meta-tags/#injecting-data-from-the-server-into-the-page)
 on this and even an [importable component](https://github.com/beam-australia/react-env) which you can try out.

-### Deploying to platform
+### Deployment
-You can read all about it in the [SSB developer guide](https://github.com/statisticsnorway/ssb-developer-guide/blob/master/docs/drone_doc.md), but in essence the **Dronefile** needs to be configured as per instructed at the bottom of the README.
-The `publish-docker` step is responsible for pushing the image to GCR.
-Additionally there is a problem with Drone executing `react scripts` so in `package.json` everything related to that needs to be swapped out with `node ./node_modules/react-scripts/bin/react-scripts.js`.
+You can read all about it in the [SSB developer guide](https://github.com/statisticsnorway/ssb-developer-guide/blob/master/docs/azure_pipeline_doc.md), but in essence the `.azure-pipelines.yml` file needs to be configured as per instructed at the bottom of the README.
+The `buildAndPush` job is responsible for pushing the image to GCR.

-You can check running builds here [https://drone.prod-bip-ci.ssb.no/](https://drone.prod-bip-ci.ssb.no/).
+You can check running builds here [https://dev.azure.com/statisticsnorway/Dapla](https://dev.azure.com/statisticsnorway/Dapla).

 **Note:**
 * For the deploy to actually happen the application needs a HelmRelease